elibrowne/html-assignment/README.md

 f1581ee0f71b7e4e272f0531aa12f333c4889a04 (it's called like "Image alts, fixed bug, added README")

 ## Commit to use for CSS
-d879fb5 (it's called "README, small CSS edits")
+33fb6c2 (it's called "Edited README a bit")

 ## Advanced HTML
 I have a navbar, some layout work, and a button to toggle dark and light mode on my website, the last of which is the most advanced feature of my page.